Privacy Policy

 10. Your rights

 Depending on where you live, you may have rights over your personal data.
-We honour those rights promptly and in good faith.
+We honour them promptly and in good faith.

 10.1 Under GDPR (EEA and UK)

-Right to erasure (the "right to be forgotten").
-Deletion of your personal data where it is no longer needed for the purposes it was collected for, or in other circumstances the law recognises.
+• Erasure ("right to be forgotten"): deletion of personal data no longer needed for the purposes it was collected for, or in other circumstances the law recognises.

-Right to restriction.
-Restriction of processing in certain circumstances, such as while accuracy is being verified or an objection is being assessed.
+• Restriction: restriction of processing in certain circumstances, such as while accuracy is being verified or an objection assessed.

-Right to object.
-Objection to processing based on legitimate interests.
-Processing will stop unless there are compelling legitimate grounds that override your interests, rights, and freedoms, or the processing is necessary for legal claims.
+• Objection: to processing based on legitimate interests.
+Processing stops unless compelling legitimate grounds override your interests, rights, and freedoms, or it is necessary for legal claims.

-Right to data portability.
-A copy of your personal data in a structured, commonly used, machine-readable format, or transmission to another controller where technically feasible.
-Self-service exports are currently provided as a ZIP archive of JSON files, with download URLs for message attachments and certain related assets where applicable.
+• Data portability: a copy of your personal data in a structured, commonly used, machine-readable format, or transmission to another controller where technically feasible.
+Self-service exports are a ZIP archive of JSON files, with download URLs for message attachments and certain related assets if there are any.

-Rights relating to automated decision-making.
-Where automated decisions significantly affect you (such as regional access eligibility), you can request human review, put your point of view, and contest the decision.
+• Automated decision-making: where automated decisions significantly affect you (such as whether regional access rules apply), you can request human review, put your point of view, and contest the decision.

 10.2 Under CCPA/CPRA (California residents)